onomondo/nrf-softsim/README.md

 #### SoftSIM integration in application code
 Either call `nrf_softsim_init()` explicitly or let the kernel do it on boot with the config option.

-SoftSIM entrypoint starts its own workqueue and returns immidiately after.
-The handler installed with `nrf_modem_softsim_req_handler_set()` will enqueue request as they come and the workqueue will unblock and handle the request.
-The softsim context will be blocked most of the time.
+SoftSIM entrypoint starts its own work queue and returns immediately after.
+The handler installed with `nrf_modem_softsim_req_handler_set()` will enqueue requests, as they come and the work queue will unblock and handle the request.
+The SoftSIM context will be blocked most of the time.
 The main interaction happens on boot.

 ![softsim_nrf_flow](https://github.com/onomondo/nrf-softsim/assets/46489969/7513bb06-99b3-4de4-95bb-34884a9726ed)

 Please note that SoftSIM internally need access to a storage partition.
 This should be pre-populated with the `template.hex` provided in the samples.
-The adress in the `template.hex` is hardcoded but can freely be moved around as pleased with an appropriate tool.
+The adress in the `template.hex` is hardcoded but can be moved around freely as pleased with an appropriate tool.
 The location is derived from the devicetree at compile time (` FIXED_PARTITION_DEVICE(NVS_PARTITION)`)